-Pruning Pepper Plants – How Prune Pepper Plants Right
+Pruning Pepper Plants – How To Prune Pepper Plants Right

 Disclaimer: As an Amazon Associate, I earn from qualifying purchases.
 Pepper Geek takes part in various affiliate programs.
 This means that purchases through our links may result in a commission for us.

-Pruning pepper plants is the simple process of removing portions of the plant to invigorate new growth.
+Pruning pepper plants is the simple process of removing part of the plant to invigorate new growth.
 It is easy, but not always necessary.
-So, in this article, I’ll cover why you might want to prune your peppers, and how to do it properly.
+In this article, I’ll share why you might want to prune your peppers, and how to do it properly.

 Skip Ahead: